Opser vs. Claude Cowork

 Common limitations

-Two different products
+Two different approaches to AI

 Claude Cowork